 The higher I got, the more breathtaking the views.
-I’d only been in the park a few hours, and the journey out to Zhangjiajie had already been well worth it.
+I’d only been in the park a few hours, and the journey out to Zhangjiajie was already well worth it.
 Simply put, it was one of the most stunning and unusual landscapes I’d ever laid eyes on.

 And I was somewhat taken aback by how quiet everything was.
 Before visiting the park, I’d read all sorts of grumbling reports on how crowded the place could get, but the trails around me were almost entirely empty.

 I discovered a number of staircases taking me up and down to various viewing platforms.
-I took my time and each one, and luckily the area was easy to navigate.
-I never had a problem making my way back to the main trail.
+I took my time at each one, and I never had a problem finding my way back to the main trail.

 In total, the hike up lasted a few hours, but with so much to see, it felt much shorter.
 Checking the time, it was already 10:30am.
 I sat down on a bench for a little while to rest my legs and I opened some snacks I’d brought from town.
 I then checked out a few other small, almost hidden viewing platforms made out of the side of the rock.

 Returning to the main trail, it wasn’t entirely clear when I’d officially reached the top level.
 But when I saw the large groups wearing colorful hats in the distance, it was then that I knew.
 I took in the peaceful atmosphere for a few more minutes before heading straight into the storm.